fermmm/group-date-client-rn/README.md

 4. Copy that information in a safe place because that is like a "triple password" required to sign your build, signing your build means to be recognized as the author of the app and being able to send updates.

-5. Also to sign your build you need a file that you only have, the .jks file, you should have it in the root of your project.
+5. Also to sign your build you need a file that only you should have, the .jks file, by following the previous step you should have it in the root of your project.
 Rename the .jks file to upload_keystore.jks and move it to the android folder

 6. Create a file inside the android folder called keystore.properties with the following content (don't use any quotes ""):